arpitkarnatak/gpt-assistant/README.md

 Alternatively, you can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within their free tier.
 After which you can set the `MONGODB_URL` variable in `.env.local` to match your instance.

-### Hugging Face Access Token

-If you use a remote inference endpoint, you will need a Hugging Face access token to run Chat UI locally.
-You can get one from [your Hugging Face profile](https://huggingface.co/settings/tokens).

 ## Launch

 After you're done with the `.env.local` file you can run Chat UI locally with: